rheslip/M8-Headless/README.md

 thats it for changes to /boot/config.txt

-- install software we need to build the TFT driver
+- install tools we need to build the TFT driver

 apt-get install git